rpeszek/graph-exercise/README.md

 This project provides
 * longestPath implemented as fold of topologically sorted Node list.
 (see [Solution.hs](/src/Solution.hs), [SolutionSpec](/test/SolutionSpec.hs))
-* Incorrect solution copied from stack overflow that computes longest path in a spanning tree computed with BFS.
+* Incorrect solution copied from [stackoverflow](https://stackoverflow.com/questions/40647260/finding-the-longest-path-through-a-dfs-forest-in-haskell) that computes longest path in a spanning tree computed with BFS.
 (see [IncorrectSolution.hs](/src/IncorrectSolution.hs), [IncorrectSolutionSpec.hs](/test/IncorrectSolutionSpec.hs))
 * Tests using ArbitraryDag (see [TestData](/test/TestData.hs))

-Third bullet is the interesting bit.
+Third bullet is the interesting bit. `ArbitraryDag` provides a wide range of randomly generated graphs with known longest path.
 It was totally not obvious to me that the stackoverflow solution is incorrect.
-I only found that after I tried property test.
-The code correctly computes longest path in a spanning tree, however, for some graphs, that is not the same as longest path in the graph.
+I only found that after tests have failed.
+The stackoveflow code correctly computes longest path in a spanning tree, however, for some graphs, that is not the same as longest path in the graph.

 Code